PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 changed or ran.
 No public API, CLI, artifact, dependency, pass order, scope, diagnostics, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The diagnostics-free model/layout context boundary is now implemented.
+Three duplicate frozen dataclasses are replaced by internal aliases of `ModelIRPassContext`, and their three lowerer variables reuse the existing `shared_model_ir_pass_context` instead of constructing phase-local objects.
+This brings the common inventory to 24 alias names and 21 main-model consumers while removing 29 net production lines.
+Diagnostics are present on the shared object but remain unobserved by all four affected builders.
+Exact ModelIR, LayoutState, and nested safe-binary context identities are preserved.
+QLinear and callback-bearing SINet terminal remain unchanged.

+The 62-test focused/shared-context set, 324-test related orchestration/shared-
+context/architecture set, 31 pass-efficiency tests, all 11 TensorFlow-import-
+blocked tests, and 32 core smoke tests pass.
+Focused formatting, lint, Python compilation, and whitespace checks pass; the lowerer retains only its two pre- existing F401 findings.
+No real-model conversion or broad corpus suite ran.
+No public API, CLI, artifact, dependency, pass order, nested-context, diagnostics, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.